Goole: Landmarks

 Goole's most prominent landmarks are its twin water towers, nicknamed 'salt' and 'pepper'.
 The new white water-tower was the largest in Europe at the time of construction.
 In the winter months Goole's gas holder on Anderson Road is visible across the north of the town.
-Many of the hoists and cranes on the dockside can be seen across the town.
+The townscape is made up mostly of utility and industrial structures: many of the hoists and cranes on the dockside can be seen across the town.
 The steeple of Goole Parish Church is tall enough to be seen across the town.
-The townscape is made up mostly of utility and industrial structures.
 There is a clock tower in the main shopping district of the town, originally built in 1927 but later moved a few metres to the middle of a new roundabout with the road surface on the site of the former open-air marketplace.
 West Park is an Edwardian park in the town.

 Economy

 Goole has a modestly-sized town centre with many high street shops, independent retailers and public houses.
 The main shopping area is Wesley Square, off Boothferry Road (which has been pedestrianised around the main shopping area).
 There is a modern retail development in the town centre, a leisure centre next to the docks and the Goole and District Hospital, to the north of the town.
 A theatre and cinema, 'Junction', opened in 2009.